Smoke hood: Positive-pressure hoods

 Smoke hoods present on aircraft, also called protective breathing equipment (or PBEs), typically generate oxygen for anywhere from 30 seconds to 15 minutes.
 The oxygen is kept in a closed circuit, usually thanks to a tight neck seal.
 A scrubber system may be present to reduce the levels of carbon dioxide, and is breathable for around 20 minutes.
 When the oxygen supply ends, the hood will begin deflating and must be removed to avoid suffocation.
 These devices represent a subgroup of smoke hoods called positive-pressure respirators, which prevent the ingress of smoke or toxic gases by maintaining a higher air pressure inside the mask than outside.
 Consequently, any leak will cause fresh air to leak out of the mask, rather than toxic air to leak in.

+Standards and Certification

+In North America, respirators are required to be certified by the National Institute for Occupational Safety and Health (NIOSH).
+Additional voluntary consensus standards have been developed for respiratory protective devices for specific applications that go beyond the minimum governmental requirements.
+For smoke hoods, or RPEDs, ASTM International has developed ASTM E2952, Standard Specification for Air-Purifying Respiratory Protective Smoke Escape Devices (RPED).
+Conformity to voluntary standards like ASTM E2952 is often shown through third-party certification such as those issued by the Safety Equipment Institute (SEI).